Opinion | Volodymyr Zelensky, the modern warrior-artist

 Maybe part of our infatuation is that so few expected so much from Zelensky.
 Before becoming akin to Superman, he was a television personality and comedian — a funny guy.
 But signs of backbone were also plain to see: Zelensky had already proved himself to be a stand-up guy when then-President Donald Trump asked him to investigate Joe Biden, and his son Hunter, as the 2020 campaign approached.

 A week before the call, Trump had frozen almost $400 million in military aid for Ukraine.
-Trump was running a squeeze play: get me some dirt on Biden, he told Zelensky, and Ukraine can have its weapons.
+Trump was running a squeeze play: Get me some dirt on Biden, he told Zelensky, and Ukraine can have its weapons.
 This improper hostage-taking of funds for personal political gain resulted in Trump’s first impeachment trial.

 Note: Zelensky never did investigate the Bidens, a decision that must seem providential in retrospect.

 In the present context, such gambits now seem almost quaint.
-Nearly three weeks into Russia’s invasion of Ukraine, the 44-year-old Zelensky is Russia’s number No. 1 target.
+Nearly three weeks into Russia’s invasion of Ukraine, the 44-year-old Zelensky is Russia’s No. 1 target.
 Tuesday, as Zelensky likely was preparing for a scheduled virtual address to a joint session of Congress on Wednesday, Olena Zelenska posted online: “Like all wives in Ukraine, I’m afraid for my husband’s life.”

 Zelensky long ago mastered the art of simultaneously taunting Putin and inspiring the world.
 In one recent gibe, Zelensky showcased a photo of an apparent Russian missile fragment, found near his residence in Kyiv.
 “Missed,” Zelensky said to Moscow.